wendlingd/Browse-InfoSeeking-PubMed/README.md

 Run this bibliometric report periodically so you and your staff can have an uncomplicated foothold into this type of research.

+The result is an HTML file with hyperlinks to pubmed.gov, for each Persons term that retrieves records.

 ## Sample report output

 Number of studies by audience type.
 MeSH page above shows where the indents are.